SACEMA/severity-monitoring/synthetic/scenario_list.md

 # Synthetic data scenarios
-All data scenarios describe two strains, one of which is exponentially decaying and being replaced with the other, which is exponentially growing.
-This phenomenon is meant to represent the SARS-COV-2 beta to omicron strain evolution.
+All data scenarios describe the interaction between two strains, one of which is exponentially decaying and being replaced with the other, which is exponentially growing.
+These scenarios represent plausible surveillance phenomenon leading to the replacement of SARS-COV-2 beta with the omicron variant.

 Below, we describe each scenario, representing a change in an underlying process: severity, detection of primary outcomes, and mortality.